mwl-logo

 Dried shiitake mushrooms (4 pieces):

-Reconstitute in hot water for 10-15 minutes.
+Reconstitute in hot water for 10 to 15 minutes.
 Then, squeeze out as much water as you can.
 Slice the mushroom in half, lengthwise.
 Cut into strips, then mince into fine bits.

-Carrot (0.50 oz) - Cut into slices, strips, and then very fine bits.
+Cut into slices, strips, then very fine bits.

-Similar to our Steamed Spare Rib recipe, we want to soak the pork in water to remove some of the redness and pork-y taste (via removing some of the myoglobin.)
+Chef’s Tip: Similar to our Steamed Spare Rib recipe, we want to soak the pork in water to remove some of the redness and pork-y taste by getting rid of some of the myoglobin.

 In general, with our meats, to avoid a soggy siu mai, we want to extract as much water as we can before we wrap them.